sfdeloach/docker/README.md

 ## Section 8: Building a Multi-Container Application

-### fibonacci overkill app - `sfdeloach/complex-app`
+### course example - "Fibonacci Overkill"

-An "over the top" web application for calculating Fibonacci numbers, but for the purpose of demonstrating how to build a more complex multi-container application.
+An "over the top" web application with more services than it requires for calculating Fibonacci numbers.
+The purpose is to demonstrate how to build a more complex multi-container application.
+Project repo located at `sfdeloach/fibi-overkill`.

 #### development flow